KgaogeloRasalanabo/KgaogeloRasalanabo/README.md

 - 👋 Hi, I’m @KgaogeloRasalanabo
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and job seeking
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me ishael.rasal@gmail.com